-Senate Bill 1056 proposes to also add section 214.18 to the Revenue and Taxation Code to extend the welfare exemption to property owned by a community land trust.
-Senate Bill 1056 passed the Assembly Revenue and Taxation Committee on July 2, 2018.
+Senate Bill 1056 proposes to extend the welfare exemption to property owned by a community land trust.
+Senate Bill 1056 was held in the Assembly Appropriations Committee.

 Costs: The BOE would incur absorbable costs to update claim forms (BOE-267-L and BOE-267-L2), Property Tax Rule 140, and Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions.